 This session focused on two distinct intelligences: Visual-Spatial and Bodily-Kinesthetic.
 It highlighted the characteristics of learners with these intelligences and provided practical strategies for educators to engage them effectively.
 The core message was that visual aids and physical movement are not distractions but vital tools for learning.

-Visuals are Vital: For visual-spatial learners, a simple diagram or picture can be more effective than a lengthy verbal explanation.
-Educators should leverage visual aids to make learning accessible.
+Visuals are Vital: A simple diagram can be more effective than a lengthy verbal explanation.

 Day 3: Musical and Interpersonal Intelligence